evankenyon/cs307-pacman/doc/score_bugfix.md

 ## Failure Logs

-Failing test scoreInputTest in GameStateDataTest.
+Failing test scoreInputTest in GameBoardTest.

 ## Hypothesis for Fixing the Bug

-This issue should be fixed by adding setting myPacScore as the value from the data file instead of 0 in the constructor for GameStateData.
+This issue should be fixed by adding setting myPacScore as the value from the data file instead of 0 in the constructor for GameBoard.